SM Mall of Asia: Features

 The mall includes branches of all of the standard anchor stores found in most of the SM Supermalls.
 The first-ever branch of Taste Asia, one of the SM Supermalls' food court brands, is located right outside the mall's supermarket, the sprawling SM Hypermarket.
+The first-ever branch of the Disney Store in Southeast Asia opened in September 2024 at the complex's North Main Mall.

 The mall's open-air Music Hall directly facing Manila Bay has also held numerous events, contests, and concerts since the mall's opening in 2006.

 The mall also provides office space.
 Dell International Services, a subsidiary of Dell, Inc. once occupied a 13,470 m2 area at the second floor of the North Parking Building of the mall.
 Eventually, in 2015, Teleperformance took over that space until 2019, as the company moved its operations to the MOA Annex Building.
-Currently, the site has been replaced by the mall anchor Cyberzone for IT-related shops, one of the biggest Cyberzones in the country since the opening of SM City North EDSA.
+Currently, the site has been replaced by the mall anchor Cyberzone for IT-related shops, one of the biggest Cyberzones in the country since the opening of SM North EDSA.